Rashad Anderson: Junior

 In his junior season, Anderson was placed in the starting role.
 He started 15 of 24 games at the shooting guard spot and finished as team's third leading scorer with 11.9 ppg.
 In February of that year, he was hospitalised for 13 days and missed seven games due to skin abscess in his right leg.
 He returned to action for the Big East Tournament.
 His season high for points was 27, including 16 in final 13 minutes, in a win over Rice.

 Senior

-Anderson was a big important off the bench and as a senior and was the leading scorer among players not in the starting lineup.
+Anderson was important off the bench as a senior and was the leading scorer among players not in the starting lineup.
 He earned All-Big East Honorable Mention honors, and averaged 12.8 points off the bench in 22.4 minutes of play.
 He reached double figures in 26 games.
 In one of the more memorable games of his collegiate career, Anderson scored the game-tying three-pointer at end of regulation against the Washington Huskies during the regional semifinals of the 2006 NCAA National Tournament sending the game into overtime with a score tied at 82.
 UConn went on to win in overtime, 98 to 92.
 Anderson ended that game with 19 points.